Mentors-Outreach/mentors-outreach/job-board/post-a-job.md

   type: stackbit_page_meta
 layout: page
 ---
 The job board is open to everyone.
-Whether you are recruiting for your organization, helping spread the word for a friend or just stumbled across a cool opportunity, as long as the gig relates to design and social impact, this board has you covered.
+Whether you are recruiting for your organization, helping spread the word for a friend or just stumbled across a cool opportunity, as long as the gig relates to our mission and social impact, this board has you covered.

-### **HOW TO POST**
+### What's Included?

+Get your job in front of hundreds of thousands of ambitious professional looking for their next opportunity.

+*   1 x 30 days job post  on the Mentors Outreach Job Board

+*   Multiple shares on Social Media

+*   Notified to all email subscribers who have subscribed to job notifications

+### **How to Post**

 Using the link below.
 Once you've submitted your job posting, you can post directly to the job board or send along messages from your email.

 [Submit a Job](mentoroutreach.org/#coming-soon)

-### **WHAT TO SHARE**
+### **What to Share**

 In the subject of your posting, please include: